RobertHenschel/ResearchDesktop/README.md

 This repository builds on the work of organizations like [Research Technologies at Indiana University](https://kb.iu.edu/d/apum), [The Centre for Scientific and Technical Computing at Lund University](https://www.lunarc.lu.se/) and [The Computing Center at Denmark Technical University](https://www.hpc.dtu.dk/) that have used [ThinLinc](https://www.cendio.com/) to create a Research Desktop.

 # Desktop Customizations
-[Here](./DesktopCustomizations/README.md) you find ideas and implementations how to modify a vanilla Linux desktop into a Research Desktop.
+This [section](./DesktopCustomizations/README.md) contains ideas and implementations how to change a plain Linux desktop into a Research Desktop.
+This involves adding icons to the desktop and also modifying the global application menu.
+The goal is to provide users with a desktop that makes it easy to run scientific applications and workflows.
+Most of the tools are based on the [MATE Desktop Environment](https://mate-desktop.org/) but can be adapted for other desktop environments.

 # Tools and Applications
 [Here](./ToolsAndApplications/README.md) you find tools that help with building a Research Desktop or that users of Research Desktops will find useful.